Tina gets more than she bargained for when selling her mum's old record player.

-We are delighted to announce we're officially in pre-production!
-Come back soon for more updates and crew introductions on this Sheffield-based short.
-Or meet some of the current cast and crew below.
+We are delighted to announce we're officially in post-production with this drama short.
+Explore the cast and crew below.

 Director: Calvin Duffy